When you come into contact with the Salvatori world, we collect and process some personal information about you. This happens in a number of ways:

 To use our website you do not need to create a personal account but to access some pages or services you will need to do so by signing up as a registered user.
 When you create an account, you will be asked to provide the following details:

-We collect information that you share with us when you send an email, interact with certain functions on our website or request certain Salvatori services.
-The details we collect and process are your name, surname, country of residence, email address, delivery address, shipping option and payment method.
+We may also collect information that you share with us when you send an email, interact with certain functions on our website or request certain Salvatori services (including delivery address, shipping option and payment method).

 Should you communicate information pertaining to a third party to us, we kindly ask that you do this in compliance with the regulations laid out in the relevant Privacy Legislation.
 This means that you must inform any such third party beforehand that you are doing so, and be authorised to communicate such details to us.